onur-zrn/socialease/README.md

-# socialease
+# Socialease

 This project is a social media application.
-It was developed by 4 students in the software engineering course lab.
+It was developed by 4 students in the software engineering course lab.I worked as a backend developer.
 React, Spring Boot and MySQL technologies are used.

 ## Team Member